 His term in office saw poverty (those living below the poverty line) in the country shrink by more than half – from 23 percent to 12 percent.

-Passed the Civil Rights Act of 1964
+LBJ passed the Civil Rights Act of 1964

 Following in the footstep of his predecessor JFK, President Johnson called Congress to fast track the passage of the Civil Rights Act.
-In order to calm the racial tension that was brewing in the country, the president had several consultations with many civil rights activists, including Dr. Martin Luther King and Rosa Parks.
+In order to calm the racial tension that was brewing in the country, the president had several consultations with many civil rights activists, including Dr. Martin Luther King Jr. and Rosa Parks.
 After an extensive debate in the House, the civil rights bill saw the light of the day and got passed by a vote of 290 to 110.
 In the Senate, the vote was 71-29 in favor of the bill.

 The passage of the Civil Rights Act of 1964 (which Johnson signed into law on July 2, 1964) was an epochal moment in America’s history.
 It is for this reason why many historians favorably rank Johnson in the top half of the greatest U.S. Presidents in history.

 Won his first full term in a landslide victory